Skip to main content

 *(High School Only) Directory Information for the U.S. Military: Federal law requires high schools to release home contact information for all high school students to military recruiters unless parents/guardians deny the release of this information.

 Withholding records: A student shall be responsible for the cost of replacing materials or property which are lost or damaged due to negligence.
-A student's diploma may be withheld until restitution is made by payment or the equivalency through voluntary work as agreed to by the District.
+A student's diploma may be withheld until restitution is made by payment or the equivalency through voluntary work as agreed to by the district.
 The student or the student’s parents/guardians may appeal the imposition of a charge for damages to the Superintendent and Board of Directors.

 [Board Policy 3600 and Procedures 3600-P]